 During this course, you'll be shown the stripping down process and how to revive and repair the chair frame where needed.
-You will have the opportunity to learn a variety of woven seat techniques:

 By the end of the course, you will have learnt to:

 It is important to let us know which style of chair you are learning with so we can ensure the correct notes and materials are prepared.